gargee-banerjee/To-Do--Data-saved-fireBase-/README.md

+# TO DO APP
-#A to do application, which saves its data  in firebase realtime database.
+A to do application, which saves its data  in firebase realtime database.
-Functionality :: CRUD
+## Functionality
+1)Add task.\
+2)Edit task.\
+3)Delete task

 Final Look